Email Greetings: 10 Ways to Start Your Message Professionally

 Another option?
 Embrace your sense of humor and send a gif.

-When done correctly, using a gif can segue into your ask or reason for reason out.
+When done correctly, using a GIF can segue into your ask or reason for reaching out.
 Using humor is a simple way to let your recipient’s guard down.

 Remember: Only text will appear in your preview text, so entice your recipient with supporting text.